ctbngoc1/cnn_brain_mri/README.md

 Candidate optimal thresholds for each OvF model were computed using 3 criteria: *Maximizing Youden Index criterion, Closest to (0, 1) criterion, and Symmetry Point criterion.*

-- *NoT vs (Gl, Mn, Pt):* All three candidate thresholds for the model are equal to 0.7513.
+- *NoT vs (Gl, Mn, Pt):* All 3 candidate thresholds for the model are equal to 0.7513.
 Therefore, the threshold of 0.7513 is the model's final optimal classification threshold.

 - *Gl vs (Mn, Pt):* Among the candidate thresholds for the model, the threshold of 0.8227 provides the highest net benefit and is therefore selected as the model's final optimal classification threshold.